In This Article

 Types of Designer Drugs & Their Effects

-Drug enforcement agencies have identified more than 200 synthetic drug compounds and more than 90 different synthetic marijuana compounds.
+Drug enforcement agencies have identified more than 200 synthetic drug compounds and 90 synthetic marijuana compounds.

-- Bath salts are synthetic stimulants that resemble the look of Epsom salt, plant food, or other chemicals.
+These are synthetic stimulants that look like Epsom salt, plant food, or other chemicals.

 What is the Newest Designer Drug?